 Did you know that Yellow Point, a small community located between Cedar and Ladysmith has some of the best kayaking spots?

 I love kayaking.
 There is just something so soothing about hearing nothing but seagulls flying overhead and the crashing of waves as they reach the rocky shoreline.
 I also never get tired of seeing wildlife in their natural habitat, whether on land or in the water.
 No matter how many seals, whales or even sea stars I have seen, it never gets old.

 Thankfully our kids are equally excited to see an abundance of sea creatures hanging off the rocks as I am.
-Which is why we always make sure to go somewhere that will maintain their interest.
+This is why we always make sure to go somewhere that will maintain their interest.
 And Yellow Point is just the place to do that!

 Where to Launch

 Even though it is a bit more of a walk, I recommend launching the kayaks when the tide is out.
 This way you have a greater chance of seeing sea life.

-The carved sandstone that creates the shore line of Blue Heron bay holds an abundance of sea creatures.
+The carved sandstone that creates the shoreline of Blue Heron bay holds an abundance of sea creatures.
 Stay right, and close to shore, and head towards Yellow Point Lodge.
-Obviously I can’t guarantee it, but along the way you should most likely see brightly colored sea stars, large kelp crabs (long spindly legs, much like a spider), sea cucumbers, kelp beds, and other plant life.
+Obviously, I can’t guarantee it, but along the way, you should most likely see brightly coloured sea stars, large kelp crabs (long spindly legs, much like a spider), sea cucumbers, kelp beds, and other plant life.

 If for some reason you come up short in the sea life department while kayaking along the rocky shores, the towering sandstone landscape set before you will surely keep you interested.

 If you’d rather just stay on land, Blue Heron Park is also just a great place to have a picnic (tables are provided), pick blackberries (seasonal, of course) or stroll along the rocky shore.
-The unique sandstone formations seen from the water hosts some pretty awesome tide pools up on the beach too.
+The unique sandstone formations viewed from the water host some pretty awesome tide pools up on the beach too.
 These tide pools are created by the erosion of the waves splashing up on shore.

 Other Yellow Point Attractions